Something Phishy in Cyber Security

 How to Safeguard from Phishing Campaigns

-1. Know The Enemy
+1. Know the Enemy

 The first thing you have to do is recognize when a phishing attempt appears.
 Cybercriminals pretend to be legitimate entities.
 They trick unsuspecting individuals into giving them otherwise sensitive information.
 These data may include bank account details, credit cards, and passcodes.